olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/tg-integration.md

       ```

-   6. While writing the function and debugging, we can create a test event with the following content in Event JSON:
+   6. While writing the function and debugging, we can find out the value of chat_id and create a test event with the following content in Event JSON:

       ```
       {